Use of Dropout and Batch Normalization in 2D CNN on Dog Cat Image Classification in TensorFlow 2.0

 The diagram below shows the key differences between Gradient Descent, Stochastic Gradient Descent, and Mini-Batch SGD, which is the optimizer variant used here:

 Compile defines the loss function, the optimizer and the metrics.
 That's all.
-It has nothing to do with the weights and you can compile a model as many times as you want without causing any problem to pretrained weights.
+It has nothing to do with the weights, and we can compile a model as many times as we want without causing any problem to pretrained weights.

 opt = SGD(learning_rate=0.01, momentum=0.9)